Be part of an exciting, dynamic and diverse student body

 - Please bear in mind that if you miss all four rounds of a particular intake, your application form and its entire contents will expire.
 At this point, you will be required to complete a new application from scratch, for the next intake.

-- To be included in a specific round, applications must be complete and submitted by midnight French time on the day of the deadline.
+- To be included in a specific round, applications must be complete and submitted by 23:59pm French time on the day of the deadline.

 - To enjoy an optimum application experience and to avoid the peak period, we strongly encourage you to apply a couple of weeks prior to the application deadline if possible.